 The PHA must take steps to ensure that families and owners are fully aware of all applicable civil rights laws.
-As part of the briefing process, the PHA must provide information to PH applicant families about civil rights requirements.
+As part of the briefing process, the PHA must provide information to HCV applicant families about civil rights requirements and the opportunity to rent in a broad range of neighborhoods [24 CFR 982.301].
+The Housing Assistance Payments (HAP) contract informs owners of the requirement not to discriminate against any person because of race, color, religion, sex, national origin, age, familial status, or disability in connection with the contract.